Beautiful Australian timber bowls

 The recipient will be able to select one of the upcoming workshop dates (updated every month) and choose one to suit their timetable.

-Note: Vouchers are applicable to Toowoomba based workshops only.
+Note: Vouchers are applicable to Toowoomba based workshops only, or cover most cost of Brisbane workshop.

 Purchase a voucher: